Skip to main content

 Avonmouth and Severnside Enterprise Area

-Avonmouth is at the centre of Bristol’s industrial, warehousing, energy generation and recycling, and new value-adding ‘circular economy’ activities.
+Avonmouth is at the centre of Bristol’s industrial, distribution, energy generation and storage and recycling activities.
+It is also becoming a major regional hub for carbon capture, alternative fuels and hydrogen production as well as other value-adding ‘circular economy’ activities.

-Despite its strategic location next to the Port of Bristol, the area had been under-used for a number of years.
-To put that right, the Avonmouth Severnside Enterprise Area (ASEA) was created in 2013 to support a 25-year growth strategy and open up potential for development.
-The ASEA has since received around £140 million of public investment – from local authorities, the Environment Agency and the Highways Agency – to improve flood defences, create a new wetland habitat area for eco-mitigation, provide a new junction direct to the M49, improve public transport and install full fibre broadband.
-There is also a proposal seeking funding to create a skills academy with a focus on the area’s growing industrial sectors.
+Despite its strategic location next to the Port of Bristol, this historic industrial area had remained relatively under-developed for some decades.
+So the Avonmouth Severnside Enterprise Area (ASEA) was created in 2013 to support a 25-year growth strategy and unlock the potential for both the re-development of brownfield land and new development on 60 hectares of new greenfield sites .
+The ASEA has since received around £140 million of public investment – from the local authorities, the Environment Agency and the Highways Agency – to improve flood defences, create a new wetland habitat area for eco-mitigation, provide a new junction direct to the M49, improve public transport and install full fibre broadband.
+In 2024 the area is receiving over £500,000 government funding for development of a multi-sector Local Industrial Decarbonisation Plan to achieve net zero by 2050.
+The Bristol City Leap partnership has emerging plans to expand the wind and solar energy generation and storage at Avonmouth, and to develop a large-scale heat network to serve both industrial users and the wider North Bristol area There is also a proposal seeking funding to create a skills academy with a focus on the area’s growing green industrial sectors.

-Such schemes will improve both Avonmouth’s long-term climate resilience and its accessibility, opening up the potential of 60 hectares of brown- and greenfield sites for strategic development, and connect employers in the area to local communities, providing new jobs and opportunities to re-skill.
+Such schemes will improve both Avonmouth’s long-term climate resilience and its accessibility, as well as opening up over 100 hectares of brown and greenfield sites for strategic development.
+It will also connect both incoming and existing employers across the area to their local communities, providing new high quality industrial jobs and opportunities to re-skill.

-• Fifty per cent of the jobs in the area are in transport, storage and wholesale activity
+• 50% of the jobs in the area are in transport, storage and distribution activities

 • Of Bristol’s transport and storage jobs, 45.8% are in the Avonmouth area

-• ASEA will provide a £358 million boost to the city economy
+• ASEA will provide an estimated £400 million boost to the city economy between now and 2040

-• Located close to A4/M49/M4/M5 connections to Bristol, South West and Wales
+• Located close to A4/M49/M4/M5 Avonmouth has rapid connections to Bristol, South West, Wales and the Midlands

 What it means for Bristol